-Light is one of the most important conditions in tissue culture, mainly in terms of light intensity, light quality, and light period:
+LED grow light is one of the most important conditions in tissue culture lighting system, mainly in terms of light intensity, light quality, and light period:

 Tissue culture lighting intensity has an important influence on the proliferation of cells and differentiation of organs.
 From the current research situation, light intensity has a significant effect on the initial division of cells and cells.
 Generally speaking, the light intensity is strong, seedlings grow stout, and light intensity is weak, and seedlings are easy to grow.
 In-plant tissue culture, external carbon sources are mainly used as energy sources, and light is mainly used to meet the needs of plant morphology.

 Therefore, the light intensity of 300 ~ 500lx can be guaranteed, but for most flowers, 2000 ~ 3000 1x is more suitable.
 In the rooting stage, in order to make the rooting seedlings grow robustly and adapt to the field environment as soon as possible, it is necessary to appropriately increase the light intensity to 3000 to 5000 Ix, or even 10000 lx.
 If supplemented with a higher concentration of CO2, the photosynthesis of the seedlings can be enhanced, forcing them to change from heterotrophic to autotrophic, thereby making the tissue culture seedlings grow more robust.

 In order to save costs, in the construction and design of the tissue culture room, you can consider making full use of daylight.
 “The rooms with better daylight are used as cultivation rooms, and the rooms with poor or dark light are used as reagent rooms and culture rooms.
 Some people also Using a greenhouse as a cultivation room also achieves a relatively good cultivation effect.
 Using natural light as a light source can reduce production costs.